formbricks/formbricks/README.md

 cp .env.example .env
 ```

 4. Use the code editor of your choice to edit the .env file.
+You need to change all fields according to your setup.
+The SMTP-credentials are essential for verification emails to work during user signup.

 5. Make sure your PostgreSQL Database Server is running.
 Then let prisma set up the database for you: